LC-burigo/Some_small_codes/README.md

 # Some_small_codes

-### Frist project - program that asks the power of generators and consumers, in order to calculate the difference.:zap::construction_worker:
+### :one: project - program that asks the power of generators and consumers, in order to calculate the difference.:zap::construction_worker:

-*Routine*
+***Routine***

    <img src="Diagrama em branco.png"  width=600>

-### Second project - Web scraping pprogram that takes all the films on a page and organizes them by year;
+### :two: project - Web scraping pprogram that takes all the films on a page and organizes them by year;

 This code scraps a site of films, catching all the films and put then inside of a dictionary, by year.